-You grew up with them, they played with you, they teased you, they protected you, and in your eyes your siblings are immediate relatives.
-However, in the eyes of USCIS, a sibling green card falls under the family-based category and not the immediate relative category.
-Also known as the F4 visa, this family-based green card category varies from immediate relative green cards in terms of processing time, forms, necessary documents, and even who is allowed to sponsor them.
-To sponsor a sibling for an F4 visa, you must be a U.S. citizen and at least 21 years old.
-Permanent residents can’t sponsor siblings to live permanently in the country.
-On this page, you will learn how to best navigate and understand the F4 visa process.
-VisaNation makes the entire process of sponsoring a sibling or a relative seamless and easy.
-Get started today!
+You grew up with them, they played with you, they teased you, they protected you, and in your eyes, your siblings are immediate relatives.
+However, in the eyes of USCIS, a sibling green card falls under the family-sponsored preference category and not the immediate relative category.
+Because of this, the F4 visa, known as the sibling green card, takes significantly longer compared to immediate relative green cards in terms of processing time, forms, necessary documents, and even who is allowed to sponsor them.

 Start